 - one pack (about 560 gr) fresh asparagus spears – rinsed and stem snapped

 - a little dash of nutmeg (never too much, this is toxic)

 - 4 tsp fresh lemon juice, for drizzling

 - 1 avocado, diced

 - Cook the soba noodles for a few minutes in water and rinse twice under cold water.
 Spoon cooked soba noodles on a plate and set aside.

 - Peel the grapefruit, quarter lengthwise and remove the thin membrane around each slice.
 Set aside.

-- Roast the asparagus some minutes in a pan with coconut oil (or in the oven) until the asparagus are a bit brown, but still crisp.
-Drizzle them with salt and pepper.
+- Roast the asparagus for a few minutes in a pan with a splash of water to prevent burning (or in the oven) until the asparagus are a bit brown, but still crisp.
+Drizzle with salt and pepper.